rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/storage_context.md

 # Module `0x2::storage_context`

-AccountStorage is part of the StorageAbstraction
+StorageContext is part of the StorageAbstraction
-It is used to store the objects
+It is used to store objects

 -  [Struct `StorageContext`](#0x2_storage_context_StorageContext)